 Can you use Gaviscon Double Action or Gaviscon Original in pregnancy?

-There are plenty of Gaviscon alternative options for the management of indigestion.
-Some antiacids have a similar combination of ingredients as Gaviscon.
-Pregnant women who struggle with indigestion may be prescribed proton pump inhibitors (PPIs), for example, omeprazole and its alternatives.
-PPIs are considered the best treatment of indigestion.
-Clinical studies in pregnant women indicate no adverse effect on pregnancy or the health of the newborn child (eMC, 2021).
+PPIs are considered the best treatment for indigestion.
+Clinical studies in pregnant women indicate no adverse effect on pregnancy or the newborn child’s health (eMC, 2021).
 Omeprazole is not known to be harmful in pregnancy (BNF, 2021).

 Gaviscon Advance, which does not contain sodium bicarbonate or magnesium trisilicate, would be the best choice for pregnant women with symptoms of dyspepsia.